Randy Fine: Muslims

 At a public hearing Fine chaired in March 2025, he was booed by attendees after he said "enjoy your terrorist rag" to a member of the public wearing a keffiyeh.
 Fine responded by saying "I'm the chairman, I can say what I want."

 Following the victory of Zohran Mamdani, who is Muslim, in the 2025 New York City Democratic mayoral primary, Fine made unsubstantiated claims that Mamdani wanted to start a "caliphate" in New York City and wrote that "If Mamdani has his way, NYC classrooms won't be teaching the Constitution in civics class.
 They'll be teaching Sharia Law."
-He warned that Mamdani could transform New York City the way Ruhollah Khomeini and Ali Khamenei transformed Tehran, and argued that radical Muslims must not be allowed to turn America into a "Shiite caliphate."
+He said that Mamdani could transform New York City the way Ruhollah Khomeini and Ali Khamenei transformed Tehran, and argued that radical Muslims must not be allowed to turn America into a "Shiite caliphate."

 In a July 2025 tweet, Fine falsely accused Rep. Ilhan Omar of being a "Muslim terrorist".
-Democratic leaders demanded an apology, with Rep. Pete Aguilar calling the comment “unhinged, racist and Islamophobic” and “bigoted and disgusting.”
+Democratic leaders demanded an apology, with Rep. Pete Aguilar calling the comment "unhinged, racist and Islamophobic" and "bigoted and disgusting".

-In October 2025, Fine again attacked Mamdani, calling him "little more than a Muslim terrorist", while also saying that his citizenship should be stripped and that Mamdani should be "deported to the Ugandan shithole he came from".
+In October 2025, Fine again attacked Mamdani, calling him "little more than a Muslim terrorist", while also saying that his citizenship should be stripped and that Mamdani should be "deported to the Ugandan shithole he came from."

+In February 2026, in response to a post by pro-Palestinian activist Nerdeen Kiswani calling dogs "unclean", Fine wrote that "If they force us to choose, the choice between dogs and Muslims is not a difficult one."
+Multiple Democratic members of Congress condemned Fine's post and said he should either resign from Congress or be censured.
+Democratic Governor Gavin Newsom tweeted at Fine, saying "Resign now, you racist slob."; Republican politician Charles Gambaro wrote that Fine "wears his bigotry like a badge of honor...Randy Fine continues to be an unhinged public official that has absolutely no business serving in Congress", while Megyn Kelly called Fine a "pathetic sweaty man".
+Republican Rep. Don Bacon stated "I appreciate Randy Fine for many things, but I don’t agree with this.
+We should be respectful to others."
+Rep. Mark Harris made a statement in support of Fine.